tgstation/tgstation/tgui-next/README.md

 Run `npm install`, then:

-- `npm run build` - build the project in production mode (this is what you must do before committing your code).
+- `npm run build` - build the project in production mode.
 - `npm run watch` - launch a development server.
 - `npm run lint` - show and fix potential problems with the code.
 - `npm run analyze` - run a bundle analyzer.

-For MSys2 or Linux/Mac users:
+For MSys2, WSL, Linux or macOS users:

-- `./build.sh` - build the project in production mode.
+- `bin/tgui` - build the project in production mode.
-- `./build.sh --dev` - launch a development server.
+- `bin/tgui --dev` - launch a development server.
-- `./build.sh --lint` - show and fix potential problems the with code.
+- `bin/tgui --lint` - show and fix potential problems the with code.
-- `./build.sh --analyze` - run a bundle analyzer.
+- `bin/tgui --analyze` - run a bundle analyzer.
+- `bin/tgui --clean` - clean up project repo.

+For absolute brainlets, we also got a batch file in store.
+Double click it to build the project:

+- `bin/tgui-build.bat` - build the project in production mode.

 Remember to always run a full build before submitting a PR.
 It creates a compressed javascript bundle which is then referenced from DM code.